abits/codeways.org/index.md

 Have a look at both how the website renders and the corresponding markdown (`index.md`).
 Modify at will to get a feeling for how things work!

-Ps: if you want to modify the header or footer or the general look of the website, adjust the files in
+Ps: if you want to modify the the header or footer or the general look of the website, adjust the files in
 * `src/_css/` and
 * `src/_html_parts/`.